 Gene therapy aims to restore the function of a defective gene.
 This is usually done by delivering a functional copy of the gene to the cells that need the protein that the gene encodes for.

 Alternatively, gene therapy may intervene in the gene expression process, thereby correcting the problem that is caused by the mutation.
 Gene expression is the process by which information from a gene is used to produce a functional gene product.

 Gene therapy approaches for AADC deficiency

-GT-AADC gene therapy was initially developed by Agilis Biotherapeutics, which was acquired by PTC Therapeutics in July 2018.
+PTC-AADC gene therapy was initially developed by Agilis Biotherapeutics, which was acquired by PTC Therapeutics in July 2018.
 The therapy uses adenoviral vectors to deliver functional copies of the DDC gene to a region in the brain that controls movement, the so-called putamen.
-Adenoviral vectors are a standard tool in gene therapy, and makes use of the ability of viruses to inject genetic material into cells.
+Adenoviral vectors are a standard tool in gene therapy and make use of the ability of viruses to inject genetic material into cells.

 The delivery of the viral vectors to the putamen requires minimally-invasive stereotactic brain surgery.
 Because the therapy corrects AADC levels only in the putamen and not in other brain regions, it targets mainly motor symptoms.

 PTC-AADC gene therapy was assessed in a Phase 1/2 clinical trial (NCT01395641) in 10 patients, from 2 to 8 years old, and another Phase 1/2 clinical trial in six patients, 4 to 19 years old.
 The therapy was found to markedly improve motor function, and language and cognitive abilities.